OLake Commands and Flags

 - Used with the

-command to generate JSON Schema and UI Schema for the specified destination.
-TYPE_OF_DESTINATION
+speccommand to generate JSON Schema and UI Schema for the specified destination.
+TYPE_OF_DESTINATIONcan be any OLake supported destination, for example: iceberg or parquet.

-9. Decryption of configuration files
+9. Decryption of configuration filesβ

 ./build.sh driver-[SOURCE-TYPE] [COMMAND] --encryption-key [DECRYPTION_KEY]